itsbdell/itsbdell.github.io/_posts/2022-07-01-practical-poetry.md

 >
 > It is as though Freud invented a setting or a treatment in which people could not exactly speak the poetry that they are, but that they could articulate themselves as fully as they are able.
 A session lasts 50 minutes, and it's always at the same time each week, just like a sonnet is always 14 lines.
 It's a similar thing.
 The form makes possible the articulation.

-Incisiveness and ambiguity.
-The form makes possible the articulation.